Manage centralized Microsoft Exchange Server logs using Amazon Kinesis Agent for Windows

 The log flow

-AWS Lambda periodically analyzes the logs in Amazon ES and post statistics to CloudWatch metrics.
+AWS Lambda periodically analyzes the logs in Amazon OpenSearch Service and post statistics to CloudWatch metrics.
 CloudWatch alarms are used to trigger on the anomalies detected in the posted metrics.

 Kibana visualizes the log data.
 By looking at spikes and anomalies in the graphs, we can drill down into specific log data.
 That helps us diagnose specific problems with the Exchange service.
 Several authentication features protect access to Kibana.
 For information about using Amazon Cognito with an identity provider, see Amazon Cognito Authentication for Kibana.